Abz2604/marico-news-summarizer-demo/AZURE_OPENAI_MIGRATION.md

 ## ✅ Phase 1: COMPLETED

-The Marico News Summarizer now uses **Azure OpenAI exclusively** for all LLM operations.
+The Marico Content Agent now uses **Azure OpenAI exclusively** for all LLM operations.

 ---